1. Blog

 For us humans in the United States, it’s cold and flu season, but what about your furry friends?
 Do pet owners have to worry about cases of dog flu?
 Yes, dogs can get the flu.

 As loving pet parents, animal health is an important topic for you.
-That’s why you’ll want to know about the symptoms of dog flu, how you can prevent it, and, if your best buddy does come down with this respiratory disease, how it is treated.
+That’s why you should know about the symptoms of dog flu, how you can prevent it, and, if your best buddy does come down with this respiratory disease, how to treat it.

 What Is Dog Flu?